Non-Steroidal Anti-Inflammatory Drugs (NSAIDs): What You Need to Know!

 Further, NSAIDs blunt the body’s response to exercise at even deeper levels.
 By slowing the body’s response to exercise, the very tissues which exercise strengthens are not able to benefit from the normal bodily stimulus to strengthen those tissues.
 In the end, this can lead to weaker tissues that are more prone to injury and less able to heal.

-Sure, if you are in pain and need some relief, NSAIDs can certainly help.
+Sure, if you're in pain and need some relief, NSAIDs can certainly help.
 But as we just reviewed, they aren’t meant to be taken preventively, or on an ongoing basis.

-If you are in so much discomfort that you need to seek pain relief before an event, chances are you shouldn’t be competing.
-It’s not worth getting injured.
+If you're in so much discomfort that you need to seek pain relief before an event, chances are you shouldn’t be competing.
+It’s not worth making an injury worse.

 If you have an injury (which most of which are caused by inflammation) that causes you to reach for the ‘Vitamin I’ you should get it checked out, and find a safer medical solution.